Transportation Engineer, GHD

 Why?
 "I'm managing my own time, the money is nice, and I'm being treated as a professional."

 St Peter's College, Auckland, Final year subjects: Biology, Chemistry, English, History, Maths, Physics

 University of Auckland:

 You might think that designing a new bus stop was quite simple and straight-forward, but there's a lot going on behind the scenes.
 You have to make everything idiot-proof.
 You have to be 2.5m away from a power pole to stop people from climbing up the power pole off the roof of the bus stop.
 Bus stops also have to be away from road services, like the manhole lids in the ground.

-As a transportation engineer with GHD, Simon works on various aspects of developing safe roads – things like cycle lanes, pedestrian bridges and public transportation facilities.
-It involves taking measurements, designing sites, and going through the consultation process with local councils and other organisations.
+As a transportation engineer I work on various aspects of developing safe roads, including cycle lanes, pedestrian bridges and public transportation facilities.
+My work involves taking measurements, designing sites, and going through the consultation process with local councils and other organisations.

-Things have been very busy for him lately, as lots of new bus stops had to be installed around Auckland for the Rugby World Cup.
-It’s taught him a lot about staying organised and managing his time.
+Things have been very busy lately, as lots of new bus stops needed to be installed around Auckland for the Rugby World Cup.
+I've learnt a lot about staying organised and managing my time.

 Posted December 2011

 Follow this pathway: